theintern/intern/docs/configuration.md

 ## Configuring loaders

-A loader is a script used by Intern to load suites into the testing environment.
-Only a single loader may be specified per environment (Node or browser).
-Intern has a number of [loaders](https://github.com/theintern/intern/tree/master/src/loaders) available.
-If no loader is defined, then the default loaders are used per environment.
+Intern uses loader scripts to communicate with various loaders so test suites of any module format may be used.
+Loader scripts are simply standalone scripts (like plugins) that connect Intern with a loader.
+Intern has a number of [loader scripts] available to help it work with popular loaders and formats.
+If no loader script is defined, then Intern will use the default loader script for the environment (CommonJS in Node and &lt;script> tag injection in the browser).

-The Intern's internal loaders may be used simply by specifying their name or location.
+To use one of Intern's pre-defined loader scripts, simply specify it's name.
+The loader script will expect the loader package to be installed in `node_modules` using NPM.

 ```js
 {